Ford Falcon (EF)

 The Ford Falcon (EF) was a full-size car that was produced by Ford Australia from 1994 to 1996.
-It was the fourth significantly updated iteration of the fifth generation of the Falcon and also included the Ford Fairmont (EF)—the luxury-oriented.
+It was the fourth significantly updated iteration of the fifth generation of the Falcon and also included the luxury-oriented Ford Fairmont (EF).

 Introduction and changes

 The Ford EF Falcon was introduced in August 1994.
 It was a significant facelift of the Ford Falcon (ED), which it replaced.
 All exterior panels other than the doors were new for the EF, while Fairmont and Fairmont Ghia now had unique frontal styling differentiating them from the Falcon models.
 An upgraded EF Series II range was introduced in October 1995.

 The EF Series also saw the first use of polycarbonate headlight lenses instead of glass, saving weight and gaining shatter resistance.

 Model range

 The EF range was offered in six, four-door sedan and four, five-door wagon models, marketed as follows: